Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsection{Decoherence and neutrino oscillations}

-The observations briefly discussed in the previous subsection that are relevant for the study of manifestations of foam-induced decoherence in some laboratory experiments (neutral-meson studies, atom interferometers) can be very naturally applied also to neutrino astrophysics, as discussed in the recent Ref.~\cite{nick08010872} and references therein.
-Also in the neutrino context it is natural to attempt to develop test theories reflecting the intuition that spacetime foam may act as an environment characterized by some ``entanglement entropy", so that neutrino observations would have to be analyzed considering the relevant neutrino system as an open system.
-And the evolution of the neutrino density matrix could be described (in the same sense of the description of Eq.~(\ref{ehnseq}) for neutral-meson systems) by an evolution equation of the type
+The observations briefly discussed in the previous subsection that are relevant for the study of manifestations of foam-induced decoherence in some laboratory experiments (neutral-meson studies, atom interferometers) can be very naturally applied also to neutrino astrophysics, as discussed in the recent Ref.~\cite{nick08010872} and references therein (also see Refs.~\cite{floreaniniNEUTRI,ahluDECOneutri,winstaDECOneutri,cagoDECOneutri}).
+Also in the neutrino context it is natural to attempt to develop test theories codifying the intuition that spacetime foam may act as an environment, so that neutrino observations would have to be analyzed considering the relevant neutrino system as an open system.
+And the evolution of the neutrino density matrix could be described (in the same sense of the description in Eq.~(\ref{ehnseq}) for neutral-meson systems) by an evolution equation of the type

-It is argued in Ref.~\cite{nick08010872} that such a formalization of the effects of spacetime foam should generate a contribution to the mass difference between different netrinos, and could give rise to neutrino oscillations constituting a ``gravitational MSW effect".
+It is argued in Ref.~\cite{nick08010872} that such a formalization of the effects of spacetime foam should generate a contribution to the mass difference between different netrinos, and could give rise to neutrino oscillations constituting a ``gravitational MSW effect''.

 As an alternative to the setup of Eq.~(\ref{ehnsNEUTRINO}) one could consider~\cite{nick08010872,nickHEPPH0606048} the possibility of random (Gaussian) fluctuations of the background space-time metric over which the neutrinos propagates.
 For the random metric one can take~\cite{nick08010872,nickHEPPH0606048} a formalization of the type